araobp/can-bus/README.md

 ## Current status

+### Research

+I use cheap PIC 8bit MCU and FTDI with MCP2515/MCP2561 in this project.
+I have also evaluated ARM mbed with CAN (LPC1768/MCP2561), but ARM Cortex-M is not suitable for the goal: expensive and over spec.

 ### Version 0.1 (March 17, 2018)

-My original ASCII-based protocol over serial for MCP2515.
+I have developed my original ASCII-based protocol over serial for MCP2515.
 The protocol is mainly for evaluating MCP2515.

 ### Version 0.2 plan